mrpantsuit/javactor/README.md

 Java actor API, with an implementation for Akka.

 This began as a library to make using Java Akka easier.
-Though it's evolution, though, it became clear that clients of the API didn't need to have a dependency on Akka at all; their needs could be satisfied with an actor API generic to any actor system provider.
+Through its evolution, though, it became clear that clients of the API didn't need to have a dependency on Akka at all; their needs could be satisfied with an actor API generic to any actor system provider.
 This is with the rather considerable caveat that many of the features Javactor exposes are provided by and modeled after Akka.
 In theory, though, any actor system providing the same features could supplant Akka